uaPluto/organizations-info-docs/README.md

 2. Paste the webtrigger URL with the token.
 3. In the Body tab, select raw → JSON, and provide the payload (example above).
 4. Click Send.
 After that, the updated info (organization, paid hours, spent hours, tasks) should appear in the app.

-This app is designed to allow integration with external systems (for example, a project management system) and display to the user’s organization how the progress of their requests is going.
 ---

 ## 👀 Portal View